loseth/TourDeForce/README.md

 ## Authors and acknowledgment
 The app is based on the **Ultimate Portfolio App** course from [Paul Hudson (@twostraws)](https://twitter.com/twostraws) at [Hacking with Swift](https://www.hackingwithswift.com/).
-I would like to thank Paul for not only guiding us through his part of the code, but also for the amazing contributions (in both scope an clarity) that he has made to the Swift community.
+I would like to thank Paul for the amazing contributions (in both scope an clarity) that he has made to the Swift community.

 All other code is written by the maintainer of this repository, [Tor Rafsol Løseth (@loseth)](https://twitter.com/loseth).